Michael-Roop/Michael-Roop/README.md

      areas.
 Experience and skills in finance, fund raising, business development - in mature industries.
      Lifelong dream to develop fintech businesses, service platforms and similar things.

-- 🌱 I’m currently brushing programming, Java, C++ etc. on my own, but also through online classes, as my technical skills
-     are with Oracle, VB, Excel and Hyperion.
+- 🌱 I’m currently studying business intelligence, but also brushing up on programming, Java, C++ etc. on my own, but also through online classes, as my technical skills      are with Oracle, VB, Excel and Hyperion.

 - 💞️ I’m looking to start collaborate early on with people who have complementary skill sets and interests, as I am a fearless serial entrepreneur, fast learner, and no stranger to feedback.